Do you feel overwhelmed about how to edit your own writing and make the novel you labored over strong enough for publication?

 It’s more thorough than some.
-Many writing and revision courses don’t use video, quizzes, or worksheets to reinforce the concepts and help you apply the lessons to your book.
+Many writing and revision courses don’t use video, interactive quizzes, or worksheets to reinforce the concepts and help you apply the lessons to your book.

 It’s also much less intensive than some revision courses.
 If you search online, you’ll find expensive self-editing courses that are a lot more complicated.